 ACM-W India seeks to take forward the task of the ACM community, but with a particular focus on the empowerment of women in computing in India.
 ACM-W India aims to provide social and professional support for women in computing, and its proposed activities include facilitating technical growth of women by organizing invited lectures, seminars, workshops and informal meetings; providing a platform for the sharing of information, resources, ideas and experiences; supporting women in their professional career growth and helping them to face the challenges in their work environment; and encouraging them to participate in computer-related studies and research.
 ACM-W India's goal is to also promote computer literacy, particularly in rural India, with the objective of empowering underprivileged women and children, to enable them to be independent and self-reliant.

 ACM India Research Board (AIRB) is a community of academics, researchers, and others who care deeply about enhancing the quality and the quantity of computing research done in India, particularly in academic institutions.
-The following activities have already been initiated: ACM India Doctoral Dissertation Award; PhD Production Survey; Conference Travel Grant Scheme; and ACM-India MSR Faculty Summit 2013.
+The following activities have already been initiated: ACM India Doctoral Dissertation Award; PhD Production Survey; and Conference Travel Grants.

 The ACM China Council comprises a cross-section of the computer science and information technology community committed to increasing the visibility and relevance of ACM in China.
 The council is focused on a wide range of ACM activities: creating channels to bring more high-quality ACM activities to China; expanding ACM chapters; enhancing access to the ACM Digital Library and publications for ACM members in China; and increasing the participation of ACM members in China across all dimensions of ACM.
 The Council also gives several awards to recognize excellence in research and leadership.